miranj/craft-cryptographer/README.md

 Usage
 -----

 Cryptographer offers two broad options to transform data into ciphertext, and back from ciphertext to original data.
-One is cryptographically secure and based on Craft's [Security component][cs1] (which is in turn [based on Yii's][ys1]).
+One is cryptographically secure and based on Craft's [security component][cs1] (which is in turn [based on Yii's][ys1]).
 The other is _not secure_ and based on the popular [Hashids][] library.
-Both options produce URL safe strings.
+Both options produce URL-safe strings.

 [hashids]:https://hashids.org/php/
 [cs1]:https://docs.craftcms.com/api/v3/craft-services-security.html